Compare Products

 KEY Resource Evaluation: The KEY refers to a processing engine within the device that allocates TCAM resources to services necessitating such resources.
 Box switches do not require a separate evaluation of KEY resources; an evaluation of Slice resources alone suffices.
 If Slice resources are adequate, they will also inherently satisfy KEY resource requirements.
 However, it is essential that switches equipped with DUNE series chips conduct a separate assessment of KEY resources, particularly for those operating on version 12.
 X.

-Method for Evaluating TCAM Resources in Data Center Switches:
+Method for Evaluating TCAM Resources in Data Centre Switches:

 1. Assessing Slice Capacity